tcpessoa/k3s-on-linode/README.md

 # Troubleshoot
 - Run `ansible-playbook -vvvv ...` to increase verbosity of commands
 - Run `ansible-playbook -vvv playbooks/debug_role.yml` with the desired role to debug a single step
+- Run `terraform state rm 'cloudflare_zone_settings_override.domain_settings["example.com"]'` to clean up state

+# Ansible
+## Server things

+### Basic system-wide security settings sysctl

+1. `net.ipv4.conf.all.accept_redirects = 0`

+Disables acceptance of ICMP redirects for all interfaces.
+Purpose: Prevents potential man-in-the-middle attacks where an attacker could redirect traffic.

+2. `net.ipv4.conf.all.send_redirects = 0`

+Disables sending of ICMP redirects for all interfaces.
+Purpose: Prevents the system from sending ICMP redirects, which could potentially be used to reveal information about the network topology.

+3. `net.ipv4.conf.all.accept_source_route = 0`

+Disables acceptance of source-routed packets for all interfaces.
+Purpose: Prevents source routing, which could be used to bypass network security measures.

+4. `net.ipv4.tcp_syncookies = 1`

+Enables TCP SYN cookies.
+Purpose: Helps protect against SYN flood attacks by validating connection attempts without using memory until the connection is fully established.

 # Improvements
 - [ ] Automatically generate VPN conf file and get it (generating the wg conf is more complex then I imagined)